List of deans of Stanford Law School

 The dean of Stanford Law School serves as the head of the law school at Stanford University.
 From 1893 until 1906, the school was headed by an executive before the deanship was established in the 1910s.

-The current dean, Jennifer Martínez, entered the office in 2019, succeeding M. Elizabeth Magill.
+The current interim dean, Paul Brest, entered the office following the resignation of Robert Weisberg, becoming the third dean in the four month period since October 2023, when Jenny Martinez resigned to become provost of Stanford.
+George Triantis is dean designate and will assume the role of dean on June 17, 2024.

 List of executives of Stanford Law School

 Prior to the establishment of the school's deanship, the school was run by an executive whose powers were de facto those of a dean.

 List of deans of Stanford Law School

 Since the deanship was established in the 1910s, 14 people have served as dean.